What is cervicitis?

 What is cervicitis?
 How is it formed?
 Is it an STD or bacteria from normal vaginas?

-- vaginal discharge that may have a strong smell, contain pus, and/or become heavier right after menstruation
+- Vaginal discharge that may contain pus or mucus, have a strong smell, or become heavier right after menstruation

-- genital itching and burning, pelvic pain, and/or pain during intercourse
+- Genital itching and burning, pelvic pain, or pain during intercourse